Stono/kube-gocd/README.md

 You'll notice that both in docker-compose and kubernetes, I share a volume (/godata) between docker-in-docker, and the agent.
 The reason for this is because if your agent runs a job, which does say, `docker run --rm -it -v $PWD:/test centos:7 /bin/bash`, it'd actually mount `$PWD` from the dind container, rather than the agent.
 By sharing this volume you can mount files from your build directory into the child container.

 ## Running/Deploying
-The idea here is to get you up and running with GoCD as quickly as possible with GoCD.
-Edit the `go.env` file to meet your requirements and then start it up using compose, or kubernetes.
+The idea here is to get you up and running as quickly as possible with GoCD.

+Simply edit the `go.env` file to meet your requirements and then start it up using compose, or deploy to kubernetes.

 Both options will run/deploy: